Gyorche Petrov: Biography

-Gyorche Petrov was the representative of the Foreign Committee of the IMRO in Sofia in 1897–1901.
-In the article "The Macedonian Liberation Cause on Bulgarian Soil", published in 1902 in Sofia, Petrov revealed the differences in the revolutionary tactics of the IMRO and the SMAC and the reasons for their bad relations.
-He seriously criticized the provocative activities of the SMAC leaders Ivan Tsonchev and Stoyan Mihaylovski, who took the disastrous path of starting an unprepared uprising in Macedonia.
-Despite Petrov's warnings, in the fall of 1902, SMAC organized the Gorna Dzhumaya Uprising, which was a complete failure.
+In the article "The Macedonian Liberation Cause on Bulgarian Soil", published in 1902 in Sofia, Petrov revealed the differences in the revolutionary tactics of the IMRO and SMAC and the reasons for their bad relations.
+He criticized the provocative activities of the SMAC leaders Ivan Tsonchev and Stoyan Mihaylovski, who took the path of starting an unprepared uprising in Macedonia.
+Despite Petrov's warnings, in 1902, SMAC organized the Gorna Dzhumaya Uprising, which was a failure.
 Petrov did not approve of the untimely outbreak of the Uprising on Ilinden, August 2, 1903.
-However, he participated in it as the leader of a cheta (armed band), of which Aromanian revolutionary Ioryi Mucitano was part.
-After the unsuccessful uprising, Petrov continued his participation in the IMRO.
+In a discussion about the uprising, as a skilled debater, he was able to convince most participants temporarily that an uprising was unsuitable.
+Petrov and Delchev also created anti-Ottoman special terror units.
+He participated in the uprising as the leader of a cheta (armed band), of which Aromanian revolutionary Ioryi Mucitano was part of.

 Petrov and his cheta in 1903.

-The failure of the Uprising reignited the rivalries between the varying factions of the Macedonian revolutionary movement.
-The left-wing faction, including Petrov, opposed Bulgarian nationalism but the rightist's faction of the IMRO, drifted more and more towards it.
-Petrov was again included in the Emigrant representation in Sofia in 1905–1908.
-After the Young Turks Revolution of 1908, Petrov together with writer Anton Strashimirov and Pere Toshev, edited the "Kulturno Edinstvo" ("Cultural Unity") magazine, published in Salonika (Solun) during 1908-1909.
-In 1911 a new Central Committee of IMARO was formed and the right faction gained full control over the Organization.
+After the uprising was suppressed, he retained his position as an IMRO leader.
+Together with Yane Sandanski, Petrov led the leftist (federalist) faction during the split within the IMRO.
+In 1904, IMRO initiated a campaign of forcefully converting Patriarchist villages to the Exarchate, which was opposed by Petrov.
+Petrov was again included in the foreign representation in Sofia from 1905 to 1908.
+After the Young Turk Revolution of 1908, together with writer Anton Strashimirov and Pere Toshev, Petrov edited the "Kulturno Edinstvo" ("Cultural Unity") magazine, published in Thessaloniki (Solun) during 1908-1909.

-During the Balkan wars, Gyorche Petrov was a volunteer in the 5th company of Macedonian-Adrianopolitan Volunteer Corps.
-He was President of the Regular Regional Committee in Bitola for some time during the Bulgarian occupation of Southern Serbia, i.e. Vardar Macedonia, but after the Bulgarian occupation of Northern Greece, became a mayor of Drama.
-At the end of the war he was one of the initiators of the formation of a new leftist organization called Provisional representation of the former United Internal Revolutionary Organization, and this government set a task of defending the positions of the Macedonian Bulgarians by agitating for a creation of independent Macedonia at the Paris Peace Conference (1919–1920).
+During the Balkan Wars, Petrov was a volunteer in the fifth company of Macedonian-Adrianopolitan Volunteer Corps.
+Petrov served as the leader of the cultural department of the local Bulgarian administration in Serres.
+He was the president of the Regular Regional Committee in Bitola during the Bulgarian occupation of Southern Serbia, i.e. Vardar Macedonia, but after the Bulgarian occupation of Northern Greece, he became the mayor of Drama.
+At the end of the war, he was one of the initiators of the formation of a new leftist organization called Provisional representation of the former United Internal Revolutionary Organization, and this government set a task of defending the positions of the Macedonian Bulgarians by agitating for a creation of independent Macedonia at the Paris Peace Conference (1919–1920).
+In 1919, Todor Aleksandrov wrote a letter in which he accused Petrov of being a traitor to Bulgarian people.